-You can configure the log levels that will be sent to the configure, agent and Syslog server.
+You can configure the log levels to send to the console, the agent and the Syslog server.
 For further information, refer to the sections Sending logs generated by agents and Configuring log management.

 The agent has a protection mechanism against log flooding.